Yesterday in Preston saw the last matches of the last 32 played in the afternoon, and the first four matches of the last 16 played in the evening.

 China’s top star hasn’t won a ranking title outside of his home country for four years and will be hoping to end that run this week.
 He top scored this afternoon with a break of 75.

 Ding will face Mark Joyce in the last 16, who came from 3-1 down to defeat Masters finalist Kyren Wilson 4-3.

-Mark Selby was indeed very poor in his win over Jimmy Robertson, but he’s through and, at the end of the day, it’s all that matters.
-Jimmy should have won it really, but most certainly a mix of lack of experience on the biggest stages and a certain frailty under pressure cost him eventually.
+Mark Selby was indeed very poor in his win over Jimmy Robertson, but he’s through, and, at the end of the day, it’s all that matters.
+Jimmy should have won it really, but most certainly a mix of lack of experience on the biggest stages and a relative frailty under pressure cost him eventually.
 He’s improving though and he certainly can play!
 As for Mark Selby, his tenacity can only be admired but if his game doesn’t improve I doubt that it will be enough against another Robertson, Neil, who he faces this afternoon.

 Stuart Bingham is out to prove himself after his suspension.
 He played really well in beating Mark Williams.
 He looked a man on a mission out there!